 You will need a special access permit to drive on Fraser; if you’re on an organized experience this will be done for you, but otherwise, you need to obtain one.
 Alternatively, you can fly to Hervey Bay from Sydney, Melbourne or Brisbane before taking the ferry across to the island.

-Reached via a 20-minute ferry ride away from Townsville across Cleveland Bay and is home to more than 2,000 permanent residents.
-More than two-thirds of the island is a national park and has spectacular natural landscapes and seascapes including boulder-strewn headlands, hoop pines, sandy beaches and fringing coral reefs.
-Composed mostly of granite, Magnetic Island was once part of the mainland before the sea level rose about 7,500 years ago.
+Reached via a 20-minute ferry ride from Townsville across Cleveland Bay, Magnetic Island is home to more than 2,000 permanent residents.
+More than two-thirds of the island is a national park and has spectacular natural landscapes and seascapes including boulder-strewn headlands, hoop pines, sandy beaches, and fringing coral reefs.
+Composed mostly of granite, it was once part of the mainland before the sea level rose about 7,500 years ago.

 Rent a Topless Car or a Classic Moke and to explore Mt Cook, the highest point on the island, named for Captain Cook who discovered the island and believed it affected his

 Do the Forts Walk from Bungalow Bay Koala Village to spot one of the islands' more than 800 wild koalas.
 You can also climb concrete structures from the Second World War for panoramic views of the island.

 Laze on the beach at Horseshoe Bay, and sit on the jetty at Picnic Bay as the sun sets over the ocean.
 Magnetic Island is also a wonderful place to snorkel, dive and try out some watersports.